 The list of the most annoying sounds according to staff in different hospital wards coincides to a great extent with the patients’ views.
 The two most disturbing sounds come from medical equipment and conversations between staff.

-High on that list are also activity noise from the corridor (carts in the hall, footsteps in the hall), telephone calls and different types of alarms.
+High on that list are also activity noises from the corridor (carts in the hall, footsteps in the hall), telephone calls, and different types of alarms.
 For a midwife or nurse in an obstetric ward, the most disturbing noise comes from screaming mothers giving birth (read about an acoustic intervention at the maternity ward at Randers Hospital, Denmark, here).

 What can the noise lead to?

-For patients, noise in hospitals has been suggested to increase the risk of cardiovascular response, pain, intensive care delirium, fragmented sleep and reduced recuperation – even though other factors can also impact on this outcome.
-In relation to sleep deprivation, research shows that up to roughly 40% of arousals and awakenings are caused by noise.
+For patients, noise in hospitals has been suggested to increase the risk of cardiovascular response, pain, intensive care delirium, fragmented sleep, and reduced recuperation – even though other factors can also impact this outcome.
+Regarding sleep deprivation, research shows that up to roughly 40% of arousals and awakenings are caused by noise.

-For staff, noise may cause annoyance, mental distraction, stress, tiredness and lead to an increased risk for medical and care-giving errors, threatening patients’ safety.
-Research also shows that staff sometimes ignore, silence or disable alarms.
+For staff, noise may cause annoyance, mental distraction, stress, and tiredness and lead to an increased risk for medical and caregiving errors, threatening patients’ safety.
+Research also shows that staff sometimes ignore, silence, or disable alarms.
 (Read about staff performance in different acoustic environments here).